upasadena/cyoas/README.md

 ### Living God

 * [Latest][living-god] – Hosted on GitHub
+* v1.3.4
+    * Fixed hyperlink not linking to the correct URL
 * v1.3.3
     * Changed it from saying "Changelog" three times to two times instead
 * v1.3.2